Mountain House Flag Football

 1. Touchdown – 6 points

 2. Extra point – 1 point (from the 5) or 2 points (from the 10).
-Defense may score 1 or 2 points by running interception back to the opposing end zone during an extra point(s) attempt.
+Defense may score 1 or 2 points by running an interception back to the opposing end zone during an extra point attempt.

 3. Safety – 2 points.

-b) A Safety also occurs when the offense commits intentional grounding, flag guarding or blocking or screen blocking in the end zone.
+b) A safety also occurs when the offense commits intentional grounding, flag guarding or blocking or screen blocking in the end zone.

-c) After a Safety, the defensive team gets possession of the ball at their own 5-yard line.
+c) After a safety, the defensive team gets possession of the ball at their own 5-yard line.

 VII.
 Live Ball/Dead Ball